 All students are responsible for the order and cleanliness of MDIA Sound as well as issues that may arise through the normal course of studio use.
 The pictures included in this manual show the condition that each of the rooms shall be in at the conclusion of any session or class of which you are part.
 To ensure all students are properly informed on studio operation please reference the individual room guides through this online manual.

-Learn about reserving time for course assignments & projects using Media Cal.To report an issue with the studio either file a report in Media Cal or send an email to email@example.com.
+Learn about reserving time for course assignments & projects using Media Cal.To report an issue with the studio please submit an online trouble report.

 Access to MDIA Sound facilities is provided only to students actively enrolled in courses that necessitate their specific use.
 If a student is not enrolled in a course that specifies MDIA Sound facilities as the class location they will be denied access.
 Facility access is provided between the end of the first and second week of course once all students are enrolled in classes.
 Students should not expect access to be instantaneous as we are reliant upon OU Facilities to reprogram the locks.
 Students must also sign the MDIA Sound Studios Policy & Procedure Agreement.

 Students access MDIA Sound facilities using student ID cards.
 Students who lose / replace their studnt IDs during the semester must notify the MDIA office immediately to retain access as the ID must then be reprogrammed.
 Students will be charged a $25 fee for all lock reprogramming after the second week of the semester.
 This fee is also assessed for students who add the course after the second week of the semester.
 Any fees associated with investigating a studio incident will be assessed to the guilty party.
 Please note that the MDIA Sound facilities operate 24hr/day during the semester.